 Olga Degtjarewsky, Operations

 Having studied abroad in Florence, lived in Thailand, and gallivanted through Europe, Russia, Asia, Africa and Greece, travel is second nature to Olga.
+She worked in Sales & Catering at the Westin Hotel in Long Beach, CA, prior to moving to Louisiana.
+There she worked closely with meeting planners to make sure their events went off successfully.
+She helped handle organizations as large as FIFA and Boeing, to smaller events such as weddings.
 So it was only natural that when she decided to settle down in New Orleans to be part of its rebirth post-Katrina, that Olga would accept a position with Stephen Ambrose Historical Tours.
 While her degree may be in Art History, it is history that she has fallen in love with since joining the company.
 Olga handles all of the logistics for the tours, making each one a seamless experience for our guests.